Jim Dutcher (basketball): Minnesota head coach

 Dutcher took over the Gophers program in 1975 following the departure of Bill Musselman.
-The highlight of his time at Minnesota was 1982, a season in which he led the Gophers to the Big Ten Championship — to date, the last "official" conference title for the Gophers — and a Sweet 16 appearance.
+Not long after he arrived, the Gophers were slapped with heavy NCAA sanctions due to violations under Musselman's watch.
+The Gophers were forced to forfeit the entire 1976-77 season, and were banned from postseason play until 1979.

+The Gophers recovered fairly quickly, and in 1982 they won their last "official" Big Ten Conference title and advanced to the Sweet 16 of that year's NCAA Tournament.
 He was named the Big Ten Coach of the Year in 1982.

 Prominent players coached by Dutcher at Minnesota included Ray Williams, who later played for the New York Knicks; Mychal Thompson, who played for the Portland Trail Blazers and Los Angeles Lakers; Kevin McHale, who played for the Boston Celtics; Trent Tucker, who played for the New York Knicks and Chicago Bulls; Randy Breuer, who played for the Milwaukee Bucks, Minnesota Timberwolves, Atlanta Hawks and Sacramento Kings; Flip Saunders, who became an NBA coach for the Minnesota Timberwolves, Detroit Pistons, and Washington Wizards; Osborne Lockhart, who played for the Harlem Globetrotters; Jim Peterson, who played for the Houston Rockets; Darrell Mitchell, who was named first-team All-Big Ten, and Tommy Davis, also a first-team All-Big Ten player.

 On January 25, 1986, three Gopher players were arrested on rape charges in Madison, Wisconsin.
 A Madison woman claimed the players raped her at their team hotel hours after the Gophers played the Wisconsin Badgers.
-After the arrests, U of M officials canceled the Gophers' next scheduled game, against Northwestern, citing the arrests and a series of less serious incidents prior to the arrests.
-Not agreeing with the University's decision to forfeit the game, Dutcher resigned as head coach.
+After the arrests, U of M officials forfeited the Gophers' next scheduled game, against Northwestern, citing the arrests and a series of less serious incidents prior to the arrests.
+Dutcher resigned in protest of the decision to forfeit the game.
 All three players were ultimately acquitted of all charges.